Blockchain Resume Not Getting Calls? Why Web3 CVs Fail Screening

 It is not.

 The CV is only the surface layer.
 The real hiring signal comes from whether the underlying work can be verified without confusion.
+The CV is the entry point.
+The real hiring signal comes from whether the work behind it can be verified without confusion

-The resume is the surface.
 The real decision often depends on whether your underlying work looks credible, readable, and easy to trust.

 1. Code Proof